 &lt;sup>5 Braverman et al. (1986) focused on the failure of subsidized rural credit programs in developing countries and found that, although there was a large-scale allocation of credit, these programs have not led to improved agricultural output or poverty reduction.
-This had to do with inefficiencies and lack of accountability in
+This had to do with inefficiencies and lack of accountability in the financial institutions created to manage these programs.
+The authors suggest that market-based reforms, including better management of rural financial institutions and improved monitoring systems, are essential for effective rural credit markets.

 FINAGRO from Colombia boosts rural financial inclusion in Colombia through financing and climate-sustainable loans but must tackle scale and regulatory challenges.
 The Fund for the Financing of the Agricultural Sector (FINAGRO) in Colombia promotes rural development by providing financing and investment support through financial intermediaries.
 As a second-tier bank, it offers favorable credit for agricultural projects, with a growing focus on climatesustainable loans.
 However, scale limitations and regulatory barriers hinder full financial inclusion.
-To advance, FINAGRO could expand digital financial services, strengthen local partnerships, and offer tailored financial products. especially for women indigenous communities, fostering inclusive economic growth (Green Finance LAC, 2024).
+To advance, FINAGRO could expand digital financial services, strengthen local partnerships, and offer tailored financial products. especially for women and indigenous communities, fostering inclusive economic growth (Green Finance LAC, 2024).

 NIRSAL boosts rural financial inclusion in Nigeria by de-risking agricultural lending but must overcome scale and regulatory challenges.
 The Nigeria Incentive-Based Risk Sharing System for Agricultural Lending (NIRSAL Plc), created by the Central Bank of Nigeria (CBN) in 2013, enhances agricultural financing by de-risking lending and promoting rural financial inclusion.
-Using five strategic pillars-Risk Sharing, Insurance, Technical Assistance, Incentives, and Rating-NIRSAL credit guarantees, provides products, and capacity-building programs to support agricultural investments.
+Using five strategic pillars-Risk Sharing, Insurance, Technical Assistance, Incentives, and Rating-NIRSAL provides credit guarantees, insurance products, and capacity-building programs to support agricultural investments.
 However, scale limitations and regulatory barriers still hinder full inclusion.
 To advance, NIRSAL could expand digital finance, strengthen financial partnerships, and develop tailored products for women and indigenous communities to ensure broader, sustainable economic growth (NIRSAL, n.d.).

-promising initiative has undergone several challenges during its implementation, all of which generate valuable insights for other PDBs and are key to improving its effectiveness.
+This promising initiative has undergone several challenges during its implementation, all of which generate valuable insights for other PDBs and are key to improving its effectiveness.

 Similarly, Ghana's GIRSAL enhances rural financial inclusion in Ghana by de-risking agricultural lending through credit guarantees and technical support to financial institutions.
 The Ghana Incentive-Based Risk-Sharing System for Agricultural Lending (GIRSAL) is a non-banking financial institution established to de-risk agricultural financing and stimulate increased lending to the agricultural sector by financial institutions in Ghana.
 GIRSAL provides credit risk guarantees to financial institutions to increase lending to the agricultural sector in Ghana.
-It also offers technical support to improve their understanding knowledge and agricultural sector and to strengthen their capacity to assess, structure, and manage agribusiness lending (GIRSAL, n.d.).
+It also offers technical support to improve their understanding knowledge and of the agricultural sector and to strengthen their capacity to assess, structure, and manage agribusiness lending (GIRSAL, n.d.).

 CGAP, Sahamati, and India Post Payments Bank launched a 2022 initiative using digital tools and rural agents to streamline loan applications, aiming to cut approval times from 15 days to under 10 minutes.
 In early 2022, CGAP, Sahamati, and India Post Payments Bank (IPPB) partnered to expand access to formal lending for underserved rural households in India.
-The project leverages IPPB's vast network of 200,000 rural agents and integrates Account Aggregators (AAs) from the India Stack8 to connect customers, agents, lenders, and data providers.
+The project leverages IPPB's vast network of 200,000 rural agents and integrates Account Aggregators (AAs) from the India Stack to connect customers, agents, lenders, and data providers.
 A key feature is a self-service lending mobile app that enables a paperless loan application process, supported by IPPB agents, to foster